particle-iot/docs/src/content/datasheets/cellular/b402-datasheet.md

 ### Connectors

-The U.FL antenna connectors are a very fragile piece of hardware (and is fancy too with all the gold plating).
-The connector was not designed to be constantly plugged and unplugged.
-Care must be taken not to put stress on it at any time (yes, swinging the B series by the antenna is a very bad idea, this is not your cat).
-The antenna pin is also the most static sensitive and you can destroy the radio with improper handling.
-If you are feeling adventurous, we highly recommend putting a tiny dab of glue (epoxy, rubber cement, liquid tape or hot glue) on the connector to securely hold the plug in place.
+The U.FL antenna connector is not designed to be constantly plugged and unplugged.
+The antenna pin is static sensitive and you can destroy the radio with improper handling.
+A tiny dab of glue (epoxy, rubber cement, liquid tape or hot glue) on the connector can be used securely hold the plug in place.

 The M.2 edge connector is static sensitive and should be handled carefully.
 The M.2 connector is not designed for repeated removal and insertion of the module.